 During the usual 90-minute sprint session of an ABC workshop, academics are split into teams to work together to create a visual storyboard.
 The activities in the session include:

-- Defining the unique selling point of programme, module or short course.
+- Defining the unique selling point of a programme, module or short course.

 - Drafting the storyboard.